 As well as being scored differently, your situational judgement subtest will also be considered separately to your performance in the cognitive subtests within your medical school application.
 Make sure you're familiar with the entry requirements of your chosen medical school before you apply; remember, you’ll have your UCAT results before you submit your application, so ensure that you meet the requirements given for both the cognitive subtests and the situational judgement section.

 Each year, what is considered a ‘good’ UCAT score will vary, depending on the overall performance during that year’s exam.
-As a general rule, scoring approximately 20 – 30 marks above the average score for each of the cognitive subtests will be a ‘good’ score; however, this changes depending on the calibre of students and therefore the average score as a result.
+As a general rule, scoring approximately 20 – 30 marks above the average score for each of the cognitive subtests will be a ‘good’ score.
+As the average score will change each year, depending on the calibre of students taking the exam, so will what’s considered a ‘good score’.

-To give you an idea of the average score, the following are the UCAT ‘mean scores’ for 2020, up to 25 October 2020:
+However, to give you an idea of the average score, the following are the UCAT ‘mean scores’ for 2022, up to 29 September 2022:

 Remember all cognitive subtests have a scale score range of 300 – 900 and a total range of 1,200 – 3,600.

-Despite the challenging nature of the exam, by preparing well and undertaking plenty of practice questions, you’ll become familiar with the exam and what’s expected in each subtest, making the whole process less daunting and ensuring that you perform well.
+Despite the challenging nature of the exam, if you prepare well and complete plenty of practice questions, you can go into the exam confident that you’ll perform well.

 As mentioned earlier, tools such as the UCAT’s tour tutorial and question tutorial are useful for familiarising yourself with the test format, computer functions and the subtest sections.
-Similarly, having an understanding of what questions you’ll face and what will be tested in each subtest, will support you to prepare well for the UCAT.
-The most useful resources, however, will be UCAT practice questions and practice tests, while studying for the exam.
+Similarly, understanding what questions you’ll face and what will be tested in each subtest will support you to prepare well for the UCAT.
+However, the most valuable resources while studying for the exam will be UCAT practice questions.

 Generally, the more questions you can do while studying for the UCAT the better.
 It’ll help you to become more familiar with the questions and accustomed to the time pressures of the exam and how quickly you need to respond, as time is a crucial factor in the UCAT exam.

-While it’s important to get as much practice as you can, you should focus on identifying the areas which you need to practice the most and dedicate more time to these, rather than completing an equal amount of practice questions for each subtest.
+While it’s important to get as much practice as possible, you should focus on identifying the areas you need to practice the most and dedicate more time to these, rather than completing an equal amount of practice questions for each subtest.
 This way you can work on the areas which you need to improve and ensure that you score well across all subtests of the UCAT.
-Our adaptive question bank will work out your strengths and weaknesses for you and ensure that you spend time practising areas which are likely to have the biggest impact on your UCAT score.
+Our adaptive question bank will work out your strengths and weaknesses for you and ensure that you spend time practising areas that are likely to have the greatest impact on your UCAT score.

 Finally, remember that the level of practice required will vary depending on your strengths and weakness, so try to focus on giving yourself adequate time so that you feel prepared and confident for the exam, without worrying about how much revision time others are undertaking.